alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-09-C++-Play-GreenThreads.markdown

 		thread_pool* th_p = nullptr;
 		bool	b_finished = false;
-		bool	b_yielded = false; // useful for when we have an out of order return from the function.
+		// for when we have an out of order return from the function. bool	b_yielded = false;

+		...
+}
 ```

  - `thread_ctx` - our thread.